 So what is 8K TV, what sets it apart from 4K, and should you get one yet if the content is in the near future?
 Check out all the 8K basics in this helpful article and see what’s available in 8K right now.

-You can choose an 8K TV today at Best Buy (and read this review of what it’s like having one in your house), but you won’t find a lot of real content being made in 8K resolution just yet.
+You can choose an 8K TV today at Best Buy, but you won’t find a lot of real content being made in 8K resolution just yet.

 Take the next step